 As the name implies, FamZoo is designed for the entire family and empowers children of all ages.
 There are two versions of the platform, too: one is virtual and works as an IOU while the other involves real money and prepaid cards.

-- Funds: Both virtual and real money options available
+- Funds: Both virtual and real money options are available

 - Budgeting features: Charge kids for their share of recurring expenses, set up parent loans/repayment, and plan for future expenses